Sans Famille: Plot

-First Volume
+First volume

 In Chavanon and Paris

 One day Barberin finds a baby boy in Paris.
 The boy wears very fine clothes, so apparently his parents are rich.
 Barberin offers to take care of the child, hoping to get a good reward.
 He gives the boy to his wife, and calls him Rémi.

 Barberin gets injured in an accident.
 He blames his employer and hopes to receive financial compensation in a trial.
 The trial costs a lot of money, and Barberin tells his wife to sell her cow (her main source of wealth) and to get rid of Rémi.
 She does the former.

 The story proper starts when Rémi is eight years old.
 Barberin comes home unexpectedly, bitter and penniless, having lost his trial.
-He sees that Rémi is still there and decides to get rid of him when he meets a travelling artist, Signor Vitalis, in the local pub, who travels with three dogs Capi, Zerbino and Dolce - and a monkey, Joli-Cœur.
+He sees that Rémi is still there and decides to get rid of him when he meets a travelling artist, Signor Vitalis, in the local pub, who travels with three dogs Capi, Zerbino and Dolce - and a monkey, Joli-Coeur.
 Vitalis offers to take Rémi on as an apprentice for money.